Foot brake system

 The car has anti-lock brakes, Anti-lock Braking System (ABS), which prevent the wheels from locking while braking and allows maintained steering control.
 Vibration may be felt in the brake pedal when this is engaged and this is normal.

 A short test of the ABS system is made automatically after the engine has been started when the driver releases the brake pedal.
 A further automatic test of the system may be made at low speed.
 The test may be experienced as pulses in the brake pedal.

 Light braking charges the hybrid battery

 The electric motor's engine brake is used during light braking.
 The car's kinetic energy is then converted to electrical energy instead, which is used to charge the hybrid battery.
-Battery charging with engine braking is indicated in the driver display, see the section "Hybrid related information in the driver display".
+Battery charging with electric motor braking is indicated in the driver display, see the section "Hybrid related information in the driver display".

 This function is active in the speed interval 150-5 km/h(93-3 mph).
 During heavier braking, as well as outside the speed interval, braking is supplemented by the hydraulic brake system.